Harvard University Information Technology helps shift to online

 During the last week of February, as it was becoming clear that a novel coronavirus was spreading quickly around the world, University officials started preparing a contingency plan for the remainder of the semester that involved evacuation and turning Harvard into a virtual campus, one that could run without students, faculty, and staff on University grounds.

-The whole thing was unprecedented.
+The whole scenario was unprecedented.
 There was no playbook for how to move approximately 5,000 classes online and keep the University’s operations running remotely without interruption.
 Anne Margulies, University chief information officer and head of the Harvard University Information Technology (HUIT), would be facing one of most complex, difficult challenges of her career.

-After the University’s decision on March 10 to send students home for the remainder of the semester and later to close down the rest of campus, HUIT staff worked around the clock to execute the plan’s key steps.
+After the University’s decision on March 10 to send students home for the remainder of the semester and later to close down the rest of campus, HUIT staff worked feverishly to execute the plan’s key steps.
 It was no small feat.

 “We were planning with a lot of things changing rapidly and without knowing exactly what our target was,” said Margulies of the first few days in the process.
 “Rapid planning amid so much uncertainty was one of the hardest things I had to do.”

 As difficult as it was, that the University had experience with online learning helped.
 The Extension School had been offering online courses since 1997, and the free online learning initiative HarvardX launched the first of its Massive Open Online Courses (MOOCs) in 2012.
-In addition, recent IT investments within the University, from improving information security to moving some systems to the cloud to implementing the learning management system Canvas at every one of its Schools, played a major role in the shift.
+In addition, recent IT investments within the University, from improving information security to moving some systems to the cloud to implementing the learning management system Canvas at every School, played a major role in the shift.

-Still the task was daunting.
+Still, the task was daunting.
 Harvard has more than 36,000 undergrads, graduate students, and fellows, along with 18,000 employees, including faculty and staff.

 HUIT’s strategy consisted of three steps: increase the University’s IT infrastructure; prepare training resources; and set up contingency plans — and all of it had to be executed within two weeks.
 To ensure that the business of the University would proceed seamlessly, HUIT staff quadruped the virtual private network (VPN), rolled out the instant-messaging platform Slack to give faculty, staff, and students an additional way to communicate with each other in real time, and secured with vendors the continuity of services.
 To sustain thousands of classes and meetings, the University scaled up its capacity on the online-meeting service Zoom, as well its service desk systems.
 To help the community make the online shift, HUIT trained 600 people in Zoom, and, with the Office of the Vice Provost for Advances in Learning, created online training resources for students, faculty, and staff and posted them on the site Teach Remotely.
 The Extension School also helped produce training material.